juhotter/KnowledgeGraphsProject/README.md

 ```
 <img width="1043" alt="Screenshot 2024-01-11 at 09 43 17" src="https://github.com/juhotter/KnowledgeGraphsProject/assets/74101582/fb59597f-3f6c-4fae-99df-313d6dd95576">

-Further, we can now visualize a business, where the red signifies the business entity, and the blue represents the connected hotel IDs.
+Further, we can now visualize a business, where the red signifies the business entity, and the blue represents the connected hotel IDs.<br>
+The connected hotel IDs show that those are the hotels that would be in the same city as the restaurant.
 <img width="544" alt="business_hotel_visual" src="https://github.com/juhotter/KnowledgeGraphsProject/assets/74101582/6c5bb4b0-dc54-4e7c-9658-69c82a10f5d7">